zsarnett/esphome-docs/guides/made_for_esphome.rst

  - Users should be able to apply updates if your project sells ready-made devices
  - Your project supports adoption via the ``dashboard_import`` feature of ESPHome (see :doc:`Sharing </guides/creators>`)
+ - If your project is using an ESP32, you need to support Improv Wi-Fi to configure the device
  - Your product name cannot contain **ESPHome** except in the case of *ending with* **for ESPHome**

 When your project matches all requirements of the Made for ESPHome program,